IAEmu: Learning Galaxy Intrinsic Alignment Correlations: Training and Hamiltonian Monte Carlo

 \textbf{Hamiltonian Monte Carlo.} HMC is a variant of the Metropolis–Hastings algorithm, where Hamiltonian dynamics are simulated using a time-reversible, volume-preserving numerical integrator to propose transitions to new points in the state space.
 We use HMC to sample from a posterior distribution over the inputs $x$, given trained NN parameters $\theta$ and observations $\mathcal{D}$.
 This is described by

-Equation \ref{eqn:bayes} is a form of Bayes' Theorem where $p(\mathcal{D} | x, \theta)$ is the likelihood function and $p(x)$ is the prior distribution on $x$.
+Equation \ref{eqn:bayes} is a form of Bayes' Theorem, where $p(\mathcal{D} | x, \theta)$ is the likelihood function and $p(x)$ is the prior distribution on $x$.
 HMC achieves this by forward modeling the dynamics of a governing Hamiltonian $H$:

-where T is the kinetic energy with mass matrix $M$ and momentum $p$, which controls the exploration in parameter space, and $-\ln p(x | \mathcal{D}, \theta)$ takes the role of the potential energy $U$.
-The time-evolution of $x$ and $p$ is accordingly governed by Hamilton's equations.
+where $T$ is the kinetic energy with mass matrix $M$ and momentum $\mathbf{p}$, which controls the exploration in parameter space, and $-\ln p(x | \mathcal{D}, \theta)$ takes the role of the potential energy $U$.
+The time-evolution of $x$ and $p$ is accordingly governed by Hamilton's equations:

 HMC thus arrives at the posterior distribution over the inputs by sequentially evolving the dynamical variables according to Hamiltonian dynamics; this of course corresponds to minimizing the potential energy, which maximizes the log probability.
-Hamilton's equations require gradients with respect to the Hamiltonian $H$, specifically $-\nabla_{x} \ln p(x | \mathcal{D}, \theta)$.
+As seen in equation \ref{eqn:hamilton}, Hamilton's equations require gradients with respect to $H$, specifically $-\nabla_{x} \ln p(x | \mathcal{D}, \theta)$.
 Decomposing this with chain rule,

 where in the second line we recognize that the likelihood is implicitly a function of the outputs of \IAEmu, $f_{\theta}(x)$, explicitly denoting its dependence on parameters $\theta$.
 We thus see how differentiability through the forward model is leveraged in this algorithm.